hamedmx/hamedmx.github.io/_pages/talks.md

 author_profile: true
 ---

-<p>Below is a list of my oral and poster presentations, as well as selected conference participation and research activities.</p>
+<p>Below is a list of selected oral/poster presentations, conference participation, and research activities.</p>

 <!--
 {% if site.talkmap_link == true %}